ManifoldScholar/manifold-docusaurus/docs/projects/customizing/layout.md

 - Instagram usernames are not case sensitive but should *not* include an ampersand.
 Thus `uminnpress` and `UMinnPress` will work but `@uminnpress` and `@UMinnPress` will not.

 :::note
-<strong>Note</strong>.
 Adding a hashtag to this section is only a suggestion to your readers to include it in their Tweets about the project; it will not automatically begin pulling Tweets into the project's [Recent Activity block](/docs/projects/customizing/activity).
 Those configurations live in the <a href="/docs/projects/customizing/social.html">Social Integrations menu.</a>
 :::

-<a name="contentBlocks"></a>

 ## Content Blocks